soerenlemke/LokPass/README.md

-# LokPass – Offline Password Manager
+# LokPass – Password Manager

 **LokPass** is a cross-platform, password manager and a personal learning project.
 The backend is built with **.NET** and the application is designed to be extended with multiple types of **frontends** (such as CLI or desktop GUI).